MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Prerequisites

-To integrate git with your Microsoft Fabric workspace, you need to set up the following in both Azure DevOps and Fabric.
+To integrate git with your Microsoft Fabric workspace, you need to set up the following prerequisites in both Azure DevOps and Fabric.

 ### Azure DevOps prerequisites